-The purpose of a low-level concerns process is to protect both children and the staff working with them.
+The purpose of a low-level concerns process is to protect both children and the team members working with them.
 It provides a system for recording observations or situations where there are concerns that do not meet the threshold criteria for referral to the Local Authority Designated Officer or local equivalent.

-Confidential records will be kept of any low-level concerns received and will be monitored and regularly reviewed by the Headteacher or equivalent, with the DSL if appropriate, to identify any potential patterns of concerning, problematic or inappropriate behaviour.
+Confidential records will be kept of any low-level concerns received and will be monitored and regularly reviewed by the Headteacher or equivalent to identify any potential patterns of concerning, problematic or inappropriate behaviour.
 Any concerns about the Headteacher or equivalent will be monitored and reviewed by the Regional Director.